-Exterior Angle TheoremThe measure of one exterior angle is equal to the measure of the remote interior angles (the inner angles that aren't supplementary to the exterior angle).
+Exterior Angle TheoremThe measure of an exterior angle is equal to the sum of the measures of the remote interior angles.
+Even though it's an exterior theorem, you can use it indoors.

-Hypotenuse-Leg TheoremIf the hypotenuses and corresponding legs of two triangles are congruent, the two triangles are congruent.
+Hypotenuse-Leg TheoremIf the hypotenuses and corresponding legs of two right triangles are congruent, the two triangles are congruent.
 They've both gotta be right triangles though, or the deal's off.

 Interior AngleOne of the inside angles in a triangle.
 They're innies, not outies.